undertherain/gpt-bench/README.md

 Device can be any string that can be interpreted in `torch.to(device)` call.

-todo: explicitly state that test runs can't be counted

 # Debugging

 Additionally, for debugging purpose, the fillowing options can be specified to make model or input smaller: